 She grinned at Petersen, flattered perhaps.
-The jury tittered.
+Again the jury tittered.

-Besides all that, Gibbs had found the stalwart Mrs. Burnley, who did the offices at City Hall—Grinker’s among them.
-Those who knew Mrs. Burnley, knew she was always working, all the more so these days, since her son had lost his job and come home to his old bedroom, while he went off past midnight doing freelance…he said, for the Sentinal… With all those assignments he couldn’t be bothered picking up his clothes off the floor…
+Besides all that, Gibbs had found the stalwart Mrs. Burnley, who did the offices at City Hall, Grinker’s among them.
+Those who knew Mrs. Burnley, knew she was always working, all the more so these days, since her son had lost his job and come home to his old bedroom, while he went off past midnight doing freelance…he said, for the local paper…with all those assignments he couldn’t be bothered picking up his clothes off the floor…

 “I was scrubbing.
 I wasn’t listening.
 But I heard Oland Coleman telling his mother what he’d done.”

-Oland was a bale shy of a load.
+Oland was, after all, a bale shy of a load.

 The jury had been given the option of convicting on the lesser charge of felonious assault.
 Beginning to feel he’d somehow become the defendant’s advocate, juror number seven sighed and faced Snedden.